denismurphy/gru-coreml/README.md

 - [ ] Develop more sophisticated data collection and processing methods
 - [ ] Explore multi-task learning capabilities

-## 🤝 Contributions

-We welcome all contributions!
-Feel free to submit a pull request or open an issue for suggestions or bug reports.

-## 👨‍💻 Authors

-- **Denis Murphy**

 ## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.